viictoo/LeTypescript/2677-chunk-array/README.md

    - Arrays where the length is not divisible by the chunk size.
    - Arrays with non-primitive types (if `Chunkable` is complex).

-## Conclusion

-In this exercise, we’ve learned that chunking an array is a straightforward task that can be solved effectively with core JavaScript.
-Both solutions—using a `for` loop or `Array.from()`—are valid, but the choice should depend on your team’s coding standards and familiarity.
-Performance is not a major concern in typical use cases, but we must always keep an eye on edge cases and potential for code clarity.